Ibu Mertua-ku: Plot

-During this time, Kassim's endless crying has rendered him completely blind.
-He cannot pay the rent, and he is sent out into the street, blind and wandering aimlessly.
-Kassim is eventually found by Mami, a kind middle-aged woman who takes him into her home.
-Kassim then meets Mami's daughter, Chombi, who has just recently lost her husband.
+During this time, Kassim's crying has rendered him completely blind.
+Unable to pay rent, he is evicted into the street to wander aimlessly.
+Kassim is eventually found by Mami, a kind middle-aged woman and her daughter, Chombi, who recently lost her husband, taking him into their home.
 The pair find friendship as they mourn their respective loved ones.

 Kassim eventually reveals his talent with the saxophone, and after being encouraged by Mami and Chombi, starts a new career in music using the stage name "Osman Jailani".
-Kassim, under the guise of Osman Jailani, becomes a hit and starts touring around all over Malaya, performing in Penang, Taiping, Ipoh, Kuala Lumpur, Seremban, Malacca, Muar, Batu Pahat, Johor Bahru before arriving in Singapore, where Sabariah and her new husband Dr. Ismadi attend his performance.
+He becomes a hit and starts touring around all over Malaya, performing in Penang, Taiping, Ipoh, Kuala Lumpur, Seremban, Malacca, Muar, Batu Pahat and Johor Bahru before arriving in Singapore, where Sabariah and her new husband Dr. Ismadi attend his performance.

-When Sabariah sees her former husband, now blind, performing on stage, she is overcome with sadness.
-She asks her new husband to fix Kassim's eyes without charge.
-The operation is a success, and Kassim, Mami and Chombi are all invited to stay at Dr. Ismadi's home with Sabariah and son while Kassim recovers.
-When Kassim's eye bandages are removed and he sees Sabariah at Dr. Ismadi's side, he has a moment of panic.
-Dr. Ismadi says that she cannot possibly be his dead wife but just a lookalike, which Kassim reluctantly accepts.
+Overcome with sadness seeing her blinded former husband performing on stage, Sabariah asks Ismadi to heal Kassim's eyes without charge.
+With the operation a success, Kassim, Mami and Chombi are all invited to stay at Ismadi's home with Sabariah and son while Kassim recovers.
+After Kassim's eye bandages were removed, he panics seeing Sabariah with Ismadi.
+Ismadi says that she cannot possibly be his dead wife but just a look-alike, which Kassim reluctantly accepts.

-Kassim goes to Nyonya Mansoor's house, asking her for permission to see his son.
-Nyonya Mansoor tells him that she gave the boy away, so Kassim begs her to let him at least see Sabariah's grave.
-Nyonya Mansoor takes him to a grave, but when he realises that it's not Sabariah's grave, he realises the truth and curses Nyonya Mansoor for her evildoing.
+Kassim goes to Nyonya's house, asking her for permission to see his son.
+Nyonya tells him that she gave the boy away, so Kassim begs her to take him to Sabariah's grave.
+Nyonya takes him to the grave, but when he realises that it's not Sabariah's, he curses Nyonya for her deception.

-Kassim returns to Dr. Ismadi's house where he confronts them with the truth just before entering his room and locking the door.
-Dr. Ismadi, Nyonya Mansoor and Sabariah beat at his locked door, begging for forgiveness.
-Kassim ignores them, and takes a pair of forks which he uses to pierce his eyes.
-Kassim then finally opens the door, once again blind and with streaks of blood flowing from his eyes.
-Nyonya Mansoor collapses when she sees him.
+Kassim returns to Ismadi's house to confront him with the truth just before entering his room and locking the door.
+Ismadi, Nyonya and Sabariah beg for forgiveness, but Kassim ignores them, and takes a pair of forks which he uses to pierce his eyes.
+Kassim then finally opens the door, once again blind with his eyes bloodied.
+Nyonya collapses when she sees him.

 Kassim wanders out of the house until he bumps into Chombi, who is shocked to see his condition.
-He asks her to take him back to Penang with her, and they go, leaving Sabariah crying as she watches Kassim leave and Dr. Ismadi looking at his tearful wife pensively.
+He asks her to take him back to Penang with her as they depart, leaving Sabariah crying as she watches Kassim leave while Ismadi gazes pensively.